-Optical sensing and sensor arrays have been intensively developing in recent years [1-10].
+Optical sensing and sensor arrays have been intensively developing during the recent years [1-10].
 Simple and rapid detection and discrimination of inert organic compounds (colorless and not prone to forming colored complexes, featuring no intrinsic fluorescence and not interacting directly with fluorophores by energy or electron transfer mechanisms) comprises a challenge to researchers.
 Therefore, the interest is maintained to new sensing techniques covering the widest possible range of analytes.
-Most optical analytical methods are based on direct sensing, i.e., probe-analyte interaction, such as in fluorophore (chromophore)-spacer-receptor, displacement assay-based sensors, and similar approaches [11].
+Most optical analytical methods are based on direct sensing, i.e. probe - analyte interaction such as in fluorophore (chromophore) - spacer - receptor, displacement assay-based sensors and similar approaches [11].
 Indirect sensing is an alternative strategy that does not involve binding of the analyte with the fluorophore (chromophore) or its complexing moiety.

 The value of indirect techniques lies in their ability to reach analytes of various nature.
 An example of indirect methodology is aggregation-based [1] and self-assembly sensing [2-5].
 Most popular are the methods based on the aggregation of nanoparticles (primarily, silver and gold) [6-9]; these processes are extensively used in optical sensing.
 However, problems can arise with the stability of nanoparticles, effects of ionic strength, and multiplexity of detection [10].
-Different types of aggregation events are also applicable for developing
+Different types of aggregation events are also applicable for developing sensors: formation of surfactant micelles encapsulating a hydrophobic fluorophore [12-14]; or joint micelles of the fluorophore and analyte [15], aggregation-induced emission [16, 17] and other processes [18].